Laldinliana Renthlei

-Laldinliana Renthlei (born 26 August 1998) is an Indian professional footballer who plays as a right-back for Indian Super League club Chennaiyin.
+Laldinliana Renthlei (born 26 August 1998) is an Indian professional footballer who plays as a defender.

 Career

 Born in Mizoram, Renthlei began his career in the Mizoram Premier League with Chhinga Veng.
 Renthlei had also represented Mizoram in the Santosh Trophy in 2017.
 In December 2017, he helped Chhinga Veng become the 2017–18 MPL champions after they defeated Aizawl in the final 1–0.

 A couple weeks later, Renthlei joined Aizawl for their I-League campaign.
 He made his professional debut for the club on 27 December 2017 against Minerva Punjab.
 He started and played the whole match as Aizawl won 2–1.
 A month later, on 30 January 2018, Renthlei made his Asian club competition debut when he started for Aizawl during their AFC Champions League qualifier match against Iranian side Zob Ahan Esfahan.
 Once again he started and played the whole match but couldn't prevent Aizawl from losing 3–1.